simoncblyth/j/issues/blyth-88-revive-input-photons.rst

 * Does hit merging work with opticksMode:2 ?

 * DONE : incorporate those hit counts into opticks logging
-* TODO : incorporate those hit counts into opticks metadata
+* TODO : incorporate those hit counts into opticks metadata or SEvt
-* TODO : instrument junoSD_PMT_v2::ProcessHits to understand whats happening

 ::